A town famous for tea, tea ceremony, and its romantic riverside district

 The picturesque town of Uji is a prime setting in the 11th-century literary masterpiece The Tale of Genji.
 The tea fields, tea shops, and sacred sites make this town a popular day-trip destination from Kyoto.

 Uji also has a river by the same name that you can walk alongside or cruise down, and there are plenty of restaurants and shops to drop into along the way.
 Uji Bridge is considered one of the most romantic spots in Kyoto because of its prominence in Genji's story.
-The town also lays claim to Japan's oldest tea shop and oldest Shinto shrine building.
+The town also lays claim to a historic tea shop and Shinto shrine building.

 - Enjoying a stroll along the Uji River and watch the cormorant fishing after dusk

 - Ujigami, thought to be Japan's oldest extant shrine building

 - Marveling at the ancient treasures of Byodoin Temple, a World Heritage site

 How to Get There

 Uji is served by two stations on the JR and Keihan lines, respectively, and can be reached in well under an hour from Kyoto.